 GetTerms

-- No, the interface just asks you which of the three laws they cover that you’d like to comply with (based solely on the location of the privacy bill, not whether or not you need to comply with it).
+- No, the interface just asks you which of the three laws they cover that you’d like to comply with.

 Privacy Policy generation process